 Ghee is a Fat That Doesn’t Make You Fat

 Newsflash: Fat doesn’t make you fat.

 (Sugar and trans fat can though… And trans fat is often found in rancid oils.)

 Which is why our ghee is the ideal cooking fat.

 It has no sugar.
-And it doesn’t go rancid like many olive and nut oils.
+And it doesn’t go rancid like many olive and nut and seed oils.